brijjadon/sdsd/README.md

-# 🌟 VCS Setup Guide: Bitbucket, GitHub, and GitLab
+# 🚀 **VCS Setup Guide: Bitbucket, GitHub, and GitLab**

-This guide covers the setup process for popular Version Control Systems (VCS) – **Bitbucket**, **GitHub**, and **GitLab**.
-Each platform allows you to host, manage, and collaborate on code using Git.
-Let's walk through the setup for each platform, step by step.
+This guide walks you through setting up repositories on **Bitbucket**, **GitHub**, and **GitLab**—the most popular Git-based Version Control Systems.
+Whether you're managing code, collaborating with a team, or deploying applications, these platforms are essential tools for modern development workflows.

 ---

-## 📑 Table of Contents
+## 📑 **Table of Contents**
 - [Introduction](#introduction)
 - [Bitbucket Setup](#bitbucket-setup)
 - [GitHub Setup](#github-setup)